sftpplus/sftpplus-docker/README.rst

 Issues and questions
 --------------------

-For discussions, issues and questions, please create and use issues and pull requests in the Github repo.
+For discussions, issues, questions, etc. please create or use issues in this Github repo.

-For contributions, please feel free to open a new pull request.
+For contributions, please feel free to open new pull requests.

 Website: https://www.sftpplus.com